devilts7/replit-simple-proxy/README.md

 - No authentication - anyone with access can use it
 - No rate limiting - prone to abuse
 - Do not deploy publicly without proper protections

+## help

+- just run npm install
+- then run npm start
+- or press the run button
+- thats it i dont know the rest i struggle with js
+- it canot run youtube or google.com
+- at the moment

+## suggestions

+- sorry about any typos
+- if you have any suggestions please make a pull request
+- or email me at tobysaltmarsh@hotmail.com
+- thanks for any help
+-
+-